Blazing Saddles: Music

-Brooks wrote the music and lyrics for three of Blazing Saddles' songs, "The Ballad of Rock Ridge", "I'm Tired" and "The French Mistake".
-Brooks also wrote the lyrics to the title song, with music by composer John Morris.
+Brooks wrote the music and lyrics for three of Blazing Saddles' songs: "The Ballad of Rock Ridge", "I'm Tired", and "The French Mistake".
+He also wrote the lyrics to the title song, with music by composer John Morris.
 To sing the title song, Brooks advertised in the trade papers for a "Frankie Laine–type" singer; to his surprise, Laine himself offered his services.
 "Frankie sang his heart out ... and we didn't have the heart to tell him it was a spoof.
 He never heard the whip cracks; we put those in later.
 We got so lucky with his serious interpretation of the song."
+In an interview with Terry Gross, Laine said that he did not know at the time that Blazing Saddles was a comedy.

 The choreographer for "I'm Tired" and "The French Mistake" was Alan Johnson.
 "I'm Tired" is a homage to and parody of Marlene Dietrich's performance of Cole Porter's song "I'm the Laziest Gal in Town" in Alfred Hitchcock's 1950 film Stage Fright, as well as "Falling in Love Again (Can't Help It)" from The Blue Angel.

 The orchestrations were by Morris and Jonathan Tunick.

 Lawsuit

 During production, retired longtime film star Hedy Lamarr sued Warner Bros. for $100,000, charging that the film's running parody of her name infringed on her right to privacy.
-Brooks said that he was flattered and chose to not fight it in court; the studio settled out of court for a small sum and an apology for "almost using her name."
-Brooks said that Lamarr "never got the joke."
-This lawsuit would be referenced by an in-film joke where Brooks' character, the Governor, tells Lamarr that "This is 1874; you'll be able to sue HER."
+Brooks said that he was flattered and chose to not fight it in court; the studio settled out of court for a small sum and an apology for "almost using her name".
+Brooks said that Lamarr "never got the joke".
+This lawsuit would be referenced by an in-film joke where Brooks' character, the Governor, tells Lamarr: "This is 1874; you'll be able to sue HER."

 Release

 The film was almost unreleased.
 "When we screened it for executives, there were few laughs," said Brooks.
 "The head of distribution said, 'Let's dump it and take a loss.'
-But [studio president John] Calley insisted they open it in New York, Los Angeles and Chicago as a test.
+But [studio president John] Calley insisted they open it in New York, Los Angeles, and Chicago as a test.
 It became the studio's top moneymaker that summer."